notaryproject/specifications/signature-specification.md

 # Signature Specification

 This document describes how Notary v2 signatures are created and stored.
-The document consists of following sections:
+The document has following sections:
 * **[Storage](#storage)**: Describes how signatures are stored in OCI registry
 * **[Signature Envelope](#signature-envelope)**: Describes how signatures are created.

 ## Storage
 This section describes how Notary v2 signatures are stored in the OCI Distribution conformant registry.
 Notary v2 uses [ORAS artifact manifest](https://github.com/oras-project/artifacts-spec/blob/main/artifact-manifest.md) to store the signature in the repository.
-The manifest that contains the signature is of type `application/vnd.cncf.oras.artifact.manifest.v1+json`.
-The signature artifact manifest consists of a signature type, a reference to the manifest of the artifact being signed, a blob referencing to the signature, and a collection of annotations.
+The media type of the signature manifest is `application/vnd.cncf.oras.artifact.manifest.v1+json`.
+The signature manifest has an artifact type which specifies it's a Notary V2 signature, a reference to the manifest of the artifact being signed, a blob referencing the signature, and a collection of annotations.
 ![Signature storage inside registry](media/signature-specification.svg)

 - **`artifactType`**(*string*): This REQUIRED property references the Notary version of the signature: `application/vnd.cncf.notary.v2`.